Geometric quantization for proper moment maps: the Vergne conjecture: Introduction

+Our proof of (\ref{0.103}) consists of two steps.
+In a first step, we express the transversal index as an Atiyah-Patodi-Singer (APS) type index on corresponding manifolds with boundary.
+Then in a second step, we construct a specific deformation map $\Psi_{a,b}$, when $a,\, b>0$ are large enough, so that we can apply the analytic localization techniques developed in \cite{BL91}, \cite{TZ98} and \cite{TZ99} to the current problem.
+This allows us to show that the APS type index corresponding to the left-hand side of (\ref{0.103}) vanishes\footnote{In fact, the corresponding vanishing result for the APS index, in the case of $N={\rm point}$ and $\eta=0$, has already been proved in \cite[Theorems 2.6, 4.3]{TZ99}}.

-The rest of this paper is organized as follows.
-In Section \ref{s1}, we first apply the results of Braverman \cite{Brav02} to interpret certain transversal index as a kind of APS type index.
-We then apply the analytic approach of the quantization formulas developed in \cite{TZ98}, \cite{TZ99} and prove Theorem \ref{t0.1}.
-In Section \ref{s2}, we present our proof of Theorem \ref{t0.4} modulo a vanishing result, Theorem \ref{t2.3}, whose proof will be carried out in Section \ref{sa}.
+This paper is organized as follows.
+In Section \ref{s1}, we express the transversal index as an APS type index.
+In Section \ref{s1.6}, we establish Theorem \ref{t0.1}, by applying the identification of the transversal index to an APS index that was established in Section \ref{s1}, as well as the analytic localization techniques developed in \cite{BL91}, \cite{TZ98} and \cite{TZ99}.
+In Section \ref{s33}, we present our proof of (\ref{0.103}).
+Finally, in Section \ref{s4}, we provide details of the proofs of (\ref{0.13}) and (\ref{0.101}), thus completing the proof of Theorem \ref{t0.4}.
+We explain also the compatibility of quantization and its restriction to a subgroup.